pvcraven/web-development-class/source/semester_1/09_static/sphinx/sphinx.rst

     "source" and "build" directories within the root path.
     > Separate source and build directories (y/n) [n]: y

-    Inside the root directory, two more directories will be created; "_templates" for custom HTML templates and "_static" for custom stylesheets and other static files.
-You can enter another prefix (such as ".") to replace the underscore.
-    > Name prefix for templates and static dir [_]:

     The project name will occur in several places in the built documentation.
     > Project name: My Test Project
     > Author name(s): Paul Craven